John I. Pitt

 John Ingram Pitt (13 March 1937 – 23 March 2022) was an Australian mycologist, known as a leading expert on the role of fungi in food spoilage.
-He gained an international reputation as a pioneering researcher on the ecology of spoilage moulds in extreme environments, especially dried fruits, and other dried foodstuffs.
+He gained an international reputation as a pioneering researcher on the ecology of spoilage molds in extreme environments.

 Education and career

-John I. Pitt was born and grew up on a small farm near Wamberal, New South Wales.
+John Ingram Pitt was born and grew up on a small farm near Wamberal, New South Wales.
 After attending Gosford High School, he moved to Sydney.
-There on 1 March 1954 he became an employee of the Australian Government's Commonwealth Scientific and Industrial Research Organisation (CSIRO).
-He began at CSIRO as a Technical Assistant Grade 1 (Junior), was slowly but steadily promoted over many years, and was appointed a Chief Research Scientist in 1992 when he reached the age of 55.
+In 1954, he became an employee of the Australian Government's Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+He began at CSIRO as a Technical Assistant Grade 1 (Junior), and was appointed a Chief Research Scientist in 1992 at the age of 55.
 At the time of his death in 2022, he was the only CSIRO employee in its history to start at the lowest research employment grade and to go through all of the research grades up to the highest level.
 He retired from CSIRO in 2002.

-After joining CSIRO in 1954 he became a part-time student at the University of New South Wales (UNSW), where he studied food technology.
+After joining CSIRO in 1954, he became a part-time student at the University of New South Wales (UNSW), where he studied food technology.
 At UNSW he completed a seven-year course of study in eight years, followed by an M.Sc. qualifying course, and then a part-time M.Sc. program.
 His 1965 M.Sc. thesis is entitled Microbiological Problems in Prune Preservation.
 On leave of absence from CSIRO, he became in 1965 a graduate student at the University of California, Davis.
 He graduated there with a Ph.D. in 1968.
-His Ph.D. thesis (on the taxonomy of Metschnikowia) is entitled The yeast genus Metschnikowia.
+His Ph.D. thesis (on the taxonomy of Metschnikowia) is entitled "The yeast genus Metschnikowia".
 His thesis advisor was Martin Wesley Miller (1925–2005) in the UC Davis department of food science and technology.
 After completing his Ph.D., Pitt spent a postdoctoral year at the USDA's Northern Regional Research Laboratory (NRRL), where his supervisor was Clifford William Hesseltine (1917–1999).
 At the USDA Pitt studied Penicillium taxonomy and mycotoxin occurrences in food chains.
-When his postdoctoral fellowship ended, he returned to CSIRO and wrote a paper with John H. B. Christian.
+When his postdoctoral fellowship ended, he returned to CSIRO and collaborated with John H. B. Christian.